 So what are we comparing?

-Both the operating systems share a lot in common which largely resembles to Unix operating system.
-FreeBSD being a derivative of the UNIX system, whereas Linux operating system was built as an open source alternative to UNIX.
+Both the operating systems share a lot in common which largely resembles Unix operating system.
+FreeBSD is a derivative of the UNIX system, whereas Linux operating system was built as an open source alternative to UNIX.

 A straight comparison between both the operating systems is going to be a challenge as the two operating systems are more alike than different.
 However, there are some entities in which they differ.
 Here are some of the differences discussed in detail to help you develop a better understanding of both.

 Kernel or Operating System

 Linux is simply a kernel, so in order to use “Linux” as an operating system, you need to choose one of many available flavors like RedHat Enterprise Linux, Ubuntu, CentOS to name a few, to handle most of the functions of a traditional operating system.
 On the other hand, FreeBSD is a complete operating system by itself.

 Origin and Organization

 Linux and FreeBSD are both UNIX-like but the coding of all BSD operating systems is much closer to that of Unix because BSD originally started as a UNIX distribution and was eventually rewritten so it could be used without an actual UNIX/AT&T license.
 Linux, on the other hand, was built as an alternative to UNIX and doesn’t have any “formal” ties to it.